CCCheryl/bonfida-api-doc/source/index.html.md

 }
 ```

 Provides data about Serum pools over the last 24 hours.
-A new data point is added every 30 minutes for each pool
+A new data point is added every 30 minutes for each pool.

 ### HTTP Request

 `GET https://serum-api.bonfida.com/pools`

-The following endpoint returns the latest update:
+The following endpoint returns the most recent data points:

 `GET https://serum-api.bonfida.com/pools-recent`